mathsyouth/devstack/install/cloudify-clearwater/clearwater-nfv-blueprint/clearwater.md

 ### Upload Clearwater blueprint

-1. Log into `cloudify-cli` (the host where you installed the Cloudify CLI) and enter in the virtual environment with source command <br>
+1. Log into `cloudify-cli` (the host where you installed the Cloudify CLI) and enter in the virtual environment with source command

    ```shell
    source  cloudify/bin/activate
    ```
-1. Download blueprint using git <br>
+1. Download blueprint using git

    ```shell
    cd ~/cloudify/cloudify-manager/